+Group Feedback Form Use this form to record feedback you have for team members (prior to class) and to record the feedback you receive from team members (during class).

-Group Feedback Form Instructions:
+Instructions:

-Complete Part A of the form using the feedback model suggested in Week 12 for giving and receiving feedback.
+Complete Part A of the form using the feedback model suggested in Week 12 for giving feedback.
 Bring the completed form to class and use Part A to guide your feedback comments to your fellow group members.

-Leave Part B blank.
-During the in-class meeting, use Part B to record the feedback you have received from each group member.
+Leave Part B blank until the in-class meeting.
+Use Part B to record the feedback you receive from each group member using the model for receiving feedback suggested in Week 12.

-Pass this document to the instructor after you have delivered your feedback to the group and received feedback from each group member.
+Hand in this document to the instructor after you have delivered your feedback to the group and received feedback from each group member.

 Part A: Giving Feedback to Others